 Scientific Names

 The genus name and species epithet comprise the scientific name that every succulent is given when first described by a scientist.
 These species names are recognized by botanists, horticulturists, and gardeners, no matter where you go in the world.
 A botanical name consists of two words and is called a binomial name.
-The first word of the name identifies the genus (the first letter should always be capitalized) of the plant, and the second word identifies the species within the genus (not capitalized).
+The first word, its first letter should always be capitalized, of the name identifies the genus of the plant, and the second word identifies the species within the genus (not capitalized).
 The full name should be italicized.

-In more publications, there may also be a person's name after the genus and species, the last name of the person that described the plant.
-If another scientist later decides that the plant belongs in another genus, then the original author's name is placed in parentheses, and the person who changed the classification follows.
+In more publications, there may also be a person's name after the genus and species, the person who described the plant.
+If another scientist later decides that the plant belongs to another genus, the original author's name is placed in parentheses, followed by the person who changed the classification.

 The trinomial name of a succulent is similar to the binomial name but more specific on the rank of species, namely subspecies, variety, and cultivar.

-Varieties often occur in nature, and most varieties are true to type (seedlings grown from a variety will also have the same unique characteristic of the parent plant).
-The variety name is not capitalized and preceded by the abbreviation "var." or "v.".
+Varieties often occur in nature, and most are true to type (seedlings grown from a variety will also have the same unique characteristics as the parent plant).
+The variety name is not capitalized and is preceded by the abbreviations "var." or "v."
 The abbreviation is not italicized (although the variety name should be).

 Cultivar means "cultivated variety" and may not be true to type.
 They are selected and cultivated by humans.
 The first letter of a cultivar is capitalized, and the term is never italicized.
 It is preceded by the abbreviation "cv." or placed in single quotation marks.
 The abbreviation is not italicized.